As our city, nation and the entire world continues to grapple with the outbreak of COVID-19, I want to share some information and resources with you.

 NYC Housing Preservation & Development (HPD) has coronavirus resources online here.
 HPD Section 8 tenants experiencing a rent hardship due to a decrease in income may contact HPD via DTRAI@hpd.nyc.gov or by fax at 212-863-5299

-Homeowners with FHA, USDA, VA, or Section 184 or 184A mortgages and those with mortgages backed by Fannie Mae or Freddie Mac have the right to request forbearance on their payments for up to 6 months, with a possible extension for another 6 months without fees, penalties, or extra interest, until January 31, 2021.
+Homeowners with FHA, USDA, VA, or Section 184 or 184A mortgages and those with mortgages backed by Fannie Mae or Freddie Mac have the right to request forbearance on their payments for up to 6 months, with a possible extension for another 6 months without fees, penalties, or extra interest, until February 28, 2021.
 Homeowners should contact their mortgage servicing company directly.
+Learn more here.

 The New York State Department of Public Service has suspended public utilities from cutting off service, including power and heat, to customers affected by COVID-19 until March 31, 2021.
 The State’s major utilities will take immediate action to suspend service shutoffs to households during the COVID-19 outbreak and will continue to offer deferred payment plans for customers struggling financially due to the outbreak.
 If your service has been cut off and you need assistance, please contact my office.